MobilityDB/MobilityDB-AWS/README.md

 ### Deploy mobilitydb-aws Image Using kubectl

 We have prepared a manifest yaml file that define the environment of our workload MobilityDB in AWS.
-It contain the basics information and configuration in order to configure our Kubernetes cluster.
+It contain the basics information and configuration to configure our Kubernetes cluster.

-The deployment instance used to specify the mobilitydb-aws docker image and mount volume path.
-Finnaly the number of replications to our deployment in order to increase the availability.

-configMap instance defined the environement information (postgres user, password, database name).
+The deployment instance is employed to delineate the utilization of the "mobilitydb-aws" Docker image, along with the configuration of the mounted volume path.
+Additionally, the number of replications is determined for our deployment, a step aimed at enhancing overall availability. configMap instance defined the environement information (postgres user, password, database name).

-The most important instances is the PersistentVolume and PersistentVolumeClaim.
-The PersistentVolume parameter allows to define the class of storage, device and file system that store our MobilityDB data, it simply a workers nodes that store data.
+The most important objects is the PersistentVolume and PersistentVolumeClaim that enables to define the class of storage, device and file system that store our MobilityDB data.
 AWS provides different classes of storages, for more information see [this](https://docs.aws.amazon.com/eks/latest/userguide/storage.html).

-The PersistentVolumeClaim parameter defines the type of request, access to use in order to interogate our PersistentVolume.
-A PersistentVolumeClaim has an access type policy – ReadWriteOnce, ReadOnlyMany, or ReadWriteMany.
-It simply a pod that manage the accesses to our storage.
+The PersistentVolumeClaim parameter outlines the specific request and access parameters to be employed for querying our PersistentVolume.
+Each PersistentVolumeClaim incorporates an access type policy, namely ReadWriteOnce, ReadOnlyMany, or ReadWriteMany.
+Essentially, it operates as a pod responsible for overseeing access to our storage resources.

-When you create a EKS cluster, by default the PersistentVolume is set to gp2 (General Purpose SSD driver).
-It's an Amazon EBS (Elastic Block Store) class.
+Upon the creation of an EKS cluster, the PersistentVolume is automatically configured to utilize the gp2 driver, representing the General Purpose SSD class.
+This class is backed by Amazon EBS (Elastic Block Store) technology.

 Use this command to see the default storage class.
 ```bash